Trading System Development and Research Notes (2)

 This time, the main focus is on measuring delays.

-Hypothesis 2-2: The reason for closing in a few seconds is due to the deviation in price caused by the time lag
+Hypothesis 2-2: The reason for closing within a few seconds is due to execution at prices that have deviated due to time lag

 Detailed Data

-Here is the execution data for the opening order.
+This is the execution data for the opening.
 The execution price is 482126.0.

 {